rocketship88/expression/README.md

       gcc -c -O2  expression.c

+A separate function is now included that will be precise with long long integers.
+It is enabled with the -D Separate_ll_function, as for example:

+      gcc -c -D Separate_ll_function O2  expression.c

 With the built in main() run testexpr with no args to see the command usage.

 The main and timer code are supported only on linux, however the rest of the code can also run on windows.